ISI-TechKnAcq/techknacq-tk/README.md

 ## Configuration

+Running corpus expansion requires several API keys:
-Put your ScienceDirect API key in ~/.t/sd.txt.
+- Put your ScienceDirect API key in ~/.t/sd.txt.

-Put your Bing API key in ~/.t/bing.txt.
+- Put your Bing API key in ~/.t/bing.txt.

 Change the file permissions to keep these keys private.
+They will be mapped into the Docker virtual machine at runtime, so ~/.t must exist on the machine you run on.

 ## Run